-Super Bowl Betting Breakdown: the Wacky World of Proposition Bets
+Super Bowl Betting Breakdown: The Wacky World of Proposition Bets

 You’ve probably heard before that the Super Bowl is the most gambled-on sporting event in North America.
-Over the last five years the average amount bet on the big game is $146.6 million … and that’s only counting wagers legally placed with American sports books.
+Over the last five years, the average cumulative amount bet on the big game is $146.6 million … and that’s only counting wagers legally placed with American sportsbooks.

-“It’s a huge deal,” says David Wasson, a senior betting analyst with BetUs.com.
-“In a game like the Super Bowl it’s millions of dollars-worth of difference.
-It opened up just about everywhere at 3.5 and it moved almost instantly to 4.0, that means there were millions coming in very early trying to get that 3.5 and that pushed it to 4.0 right off the bat.”
+"It’s a huge deal," says David Wasson, a senior betting analyst with BetUs.com.
+"In a game like the Super Bowl, it’s millions of dollars worth of difference.
+It opened up just about everywhere at 3.5 and it moved almost instantly to 4.0, that means there were millions coming in very early trying to get that 3.5 and that pushed it to 4 right off the bat."

-Then on Friday it moved again, up to 4.5, as millions more Rams money poured into sportsbooks.
+Then on Friday, it moved again, up to 4.5, as millions more in Rams money poured into sportsbooks.
 Well, it’s not exactly all Rams or Bengals bets.

 "There’s a lot of money out there and as we know, the Super Bowl isn’t just about the line and the total and the money line.
 It’s about all the other stuff that’s out there," says Wasson.